Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - MISSING FEATURE (Alban): The selection should be an undoable action
 - MISSING FEATURE (Alban): Add some preference to edit the 2 Hull color (brick and other), and maybe also Hull line thickness
 - MISSING FEATURE (Alban): Add some preference to edit the Watermark property (font, text color, background color and transparency, content displayed, which corner)
+- MISSING FEATURE (Ludo): Add some optionnal arrows at the extremities of the linear rulers.
 - BUG (Alban): In the export window you can specify a selection rectangle null by setting a bottom < top
 - BUG (Alban): If you select a named group on the map and click on a part in the part lib, the part is added in the middle of the group
 - BUG (Alban): When you replace a part in a group, the display area of the group is not recomptuted